 Pressing the Message button displays the configuration dialog below.
 This lets you customize message text, select different templates to use, and to create new templates.
 This is most useful when sending alerts to devices like pagers and cell phones which might only accept the first sentence or two of a message.
-Also, having the abillity to use different message templates will help you get the right information to the right groups.
+Also, having the abillity to use different message templates will help you get the right groups.